 When we specify the list of required RFCs, we must list all mandatory requirements, except the entries that start with, "If [functionality] is requested..."
 These entries are mandatory only if the tender initiator requires certain functionality.
-Please note that the tender initiator should decide what functionality is required, not the equipment vendor.
+Similarly, if features listed as Optional are required for the tender initiator's specific use case(s), then those requirements should be made Mandatory.
+Please note that the tender initiator should decide what functionality is required, not the equipment vendor; this document is simply a template.